You Can Have Beef Stroganoff Without The Kids Fussing!

 Also check out some of our other family style recipes, such as Sloppy Joes, Shepherd's Pie with Ground Beef, Our Favorite Chicken Fajitas, Oven Broiled Hamburgers, Oven Sausage with Onions and Peppers Casserole, Pork Chops with Gravy, and Savory Swiss Steak Creole!

 One-Pot Beef Stroganoff - For The Picky Eater

 - 12 OZ.
 Wide Egg Noodles 1 Bag

 - 54 OZ.
 Beef Broth I used almost 2 of the 36 OZ cartons to cover the noodles

-- 3-5 TBSP Worcestershire Sauce, or Soy Sauce in place of or together.
-Start with 3 TBSP and add more to taste.
+- 3-5 tablespoon Worcestershire Sauce, or Soy Sauce in place of or together.
+Start with 3 tablespoon and add more to taste.

 - 1 Tbsp Sprinkle Parmesan, Cheddar Cheese or a Dollop of Sour Cream When Plated

-- Preheat skillet on stove top to medium-high heat.
+- Preheat skillet on your stove top to medium-high heat.

 - Add ground beef and veggies to the pan.
 Brown the ground beef, flipping the meat and veggies to ensure all gets browned evenly.